gmlscripts/scripts/Data_Structures/Lists/ds_list_pop_standard_deviation.md

 [Wikipedia]:

 > In statistics, the **standard deviation (SD)** (represented by the Greek
-> letter sigma, σ) is a measure that is used to quantify the amount of
+> letter sigma, \(\sigma\)) is a measure that is used to quantify the amount of
 > variation or dispersion of a set of data values.
 A low standard deviation
 > indicates that the data points tend to be very close to the mean (also
 > called the expected value) of the set, while a high standard deviation
 > indicates that the data points are spread out over a wider range of values.

 [Wikipedia]: http://en.wikipedia.org/wiki/Standard_deviation